yamini-pixel/Twitter-Scraping/README.md

 WHERE keyword = “#chickenbiryani”;
 5. SELECT * FROM checftweets
 ORDER BY LIKES DESC;

-RELATIONAL-ALGEBRA EXPRESSIONS FOR THE USE CASES
+**RELATIONAL-ALGEBRA EXPRESSIONS FOR THE USE CASES**
 1. σspiciness = “Most Spicy” ∧ cuisine = “Indian Subcontinent” recipe
 2. σspiciness = “Sweet” recipe
 3. Π dish.recipe_id, dish.dish_name, recipe.ingredient_name σdish.dish_name = “%fried rice%” ∧ dish.recipe_id = recipe.recipe_id recipe
 4. σkeyword = “#chickenbiryani” hashtag
 5. σ keyword = “#chickenbiryani” hashtag

-SQL for 7 questions
+**SQL for 7 questions**
 1. What user posted this tweet?
-SELECT username FROM tweets WHERE tweet_id = '1591501045959647232'; 2.
-When did the user post this tweet?
+SELECT username FROM tweets WHERE tweet_id = '1591501045959647232';
+2. When did the user post this tweet?
 SELECT created_at FROM tweets WHERE username= gordonramsay;
 3. What tweets have this user posted in the past 24 hours?
-SELECT Tweet_text FROM twitterscraping.user WHERE Created_at > now() – interval 24 hour; 4.
-How many tweets have this user posted in the past 24 hours?
-SELECT count(text) FROM twitterscraping.user WHERE Created_at >= NOW() - interval 24 hour; 5.
-When did this user join Twitter?
-SELECT Joined_at FROM tweets WHERE screen_name = '1591501045959647232'; 6.
-What keywords/ hashtags are popular?
+SELECT Tweet_text FROM twitterscraping.user WHERE Created_at > now() – interval 24 hour;
+4. How many tweets have this user posted in the past 24 hours?
+SELECT count(text) FROM twitterscraping.user WHERE Created_at >= NOW() - interval 24 hour;
+5. When did this user join Twitter?
+SELECT Joined_at FROM tweets WHERE screen_name = '1591501045959647232';
+6. What keywords/ hashtags are popular?
 SELECT * FROM twitterscraping.hashtags ORDER BY Tweet_Volume desc; 7.
 What tweets are popular?
 SELECT Tweet_text, Likes FROM twitterscraping.cheftweets ORDER BY Likes desc;